 Q. What happens to the cloud drive when my local cache drive starts running out of disk space?

-You will be notified in the StableBit CloudDrive UI if your writes are being throttled so that you can take the opportunity to free up some disk space on the cache drive.
+You will be notified in the StableBit CloudDrive if your writes are being throttled so that you can take the opportunity to free up some disk space on the cache drive.

 Q. Can I mount the same cloud drive on multiple computers at the same time?

 No, you can't.
 Each cloud drive can only be attached to one computer at a time.
 You can easily detach a cloud drive from one computer and attach it to another at any time using the StableBit CloudDrive user interface.

 Q. Can I create multiple cloud drives on the same cloud provider?